-A breakdown of the components of the Company's general and administrative expenses is disclosed in the condensed consolidated interim financial statements for the year ended June 30, 2020 to which this MD&A relates.
-A breakdown of the components of the exploration and evaluation assets of the Company is disclosed in the consolidated financial statements for the year ended June 30, 2020 to which this MD&A relates.
+A breakdown of the components of the Company's general and administrative expenses is disclosed in the interim condensed consolidated financial statements for the three months ended September 30, 2021 to which this MD&A relates.
+A breakdown of the components of the exploration and evaluation assets of the Company is disclosed in the interim condensed consolidated financial statements for the three months ended September 30, 2021 to which this MD&A relates.